sublee/subl.ee/resume.md

 :   Develop an AutoML system.

-    Developed and maintaining [torchgpipe] reproducing [GPipe][] in PyTorch, which is to focus on parallel and distributed deep learning to boost training performance.
+    Reproduced [GPipe][] in PyTorch to boost training performance of large deep learning models.
+This project was published as [torchgpipe][].

 [kakaobrain]: https://kakaobrain.com/
 [gpipe]: https://arxiv.org/abs/1811.06965